Storyblok Raises $80M Series C - Read News

 }

-Section titled Using the Store in the Serverless Functions Using the Store in the Serverless Functions
+Using the Store in the Serverless Functions

 After retrieving the access_token, the next step is to store the token in our session.
 Let's open the api/callback.js file and adapt it.
 We will set up a session, which retrieves our session cookie and can save content to our Supabase database with the cookie name.
 If there is already an entry with content in the database, we add the space_id, code, access_token and refresh_token to the existing entry.
 Finally, we write to the database with the session.set() function.
 With the session.remove() function, we could remove the entire session from the database, when we don't need it anymore.